Kevin-Mok/my-site/content/resume/_index.md

   using only command-line.
 - Implemented ability for Kubernetes operator to fetch data from a deployed service and update config with data.
+- Refactored probes to have default values assigned based on deployed YAML while also fixing reconciliation issues.
 - Automated the promotion and release process as part of the **Jenkins** release pipeline.
 - Wrote documentation on how to get started with the project to onboard new